 Hughes Brothers will offer you a new appointment for the engineer to return and complete the work when you or your family member test negative for Covid-19.

-Here are the numbers you need to report repairs during office hours and out-of-office hours.
-The classification of emergency repairs is shown below this table.
+Here are the numbers you need to report repairs during office and out-of-office hours.
+Below this, is our classification of emergency repairs.

 What do I do if I smell gas?